 Claremonters turn out in force for their ‘Idol’

-It was pandemonium in the Claremont Village as more than 100 people gathered to see local American Idol finalist Alejandro Aranda.
+It was pandemonium in the Claremont Village as over 100 people gathered to see local American Idol finalist Alejandro Aranda.

 One of them was Josephine Rodriguez, 92, who was holding a sign that said, “We love the homie,” in reference to Mr. Aranda’s nickname, “The Humble Homie.”
 Ms. Rodriguez was holding a plate of beef tamales she wanted to give to the singer.